With a week to explore you can begin to immerse yourself in the 12 Apostles Coast and Hinterland

 In Warrnambool spend a morning at Flagstaff Hill Maritime Museum to learn about the history of the Shipwreck coast.
 A visit to Tower Hill Reserve (Worn Gundidj) where you can learn a little about the original inhabitants of the region is a great way to spend an afternoon.
 Take a drive through the countryside in the later afternoon light and see a little more of the Volcanic Lakes and Craters District.
 Towns such as Cobden, Lismore, Derrinallum, Skipton and Camperdown all have rich agricultural histories and the undulating volcanic landscape is a sight to behold.

 For a spectacular short cut you can try the last 7km section of the (103km) Great Ocean Walk between Princetown and the 12 Apostles.
-Either leave your car at the 12 Apostles car park and catch the 12aMorningXpress or use one of the local shuttle service or tour operators to get to Princetown where you can join the world-renowned walk.
-In Princetown, grab a coffee and marvel at the beautiful river estuary and wetlands them embark on this spectacular approach to the famous Apostles.
-Your likely to encounter some wildlife on the trail but for more, go check out the Great Ocean Road Wildlife Park where you can get up close and personal with local wildlife.
+Use one of the local shuttle service or tour operators to get to Princetown where you can join the world-renowned walk.
+In Princetown, grab a coffee and marvel at the beautiful river estuary and wetlands then embark on this spectacular approach to the famous Apostles.
+You're likely to encounter some wildlife on the trail but for more, go check out the Great Ocean Road Wildlife Park where you can get up close and personal with local wildlife.

-At this point you'll be wondering why you only allowed on week or you'll be trying to extend as you'll understand by now that you could spend so much more time here and exploring surrounding towns and villages in the region.
+At this point you'll be wondering why you didn't allow for more time or you'll be trying to extend as you'll understand by now that you could spend so much more time here and exploring surrounding towns and villages in the region.

 Take the famous Great Ocean Road form West to East (toward Melbourne), stopping at the various lookouts and attractions on the way.
 Places like Johanna Beach, Castle Cove, Apollo Bay, Wye River, Lorne, Aireys Inlet and Anglesea all offer something quite different from one another.